magicctf/webpage-source/magicctf/content.md

 ### Parasite Egg

 Parasite Eggs are triggered if an enemy goes next to them or a **Rune Signal** reaches them.
+They spawned - guess what - parasites.

 ### Drainers